Super High-Protein Banana Bread: A Post-Workout Treat!

 - Different protein powder: You could change the flavour of the protein powder.
-How about making a chocolate banana bread by using chocolate protein powder or adding in some dark chocolate chips.
-Chocolate chip banana bread is so yummy!
-I really like cinammon in mine!
+How about making a chocolate banana bread by using chocolate protein powder.

 - Different sugar: If you can’t get hold of brown sugar you can always use white sugar, like castor.

 - Different tray: If you don’t have a loaf tin, you could always use a muffin tin and make banana protein muffins.
 They would be easy to take out and about.

 If you love this take a look at these recipes too:

 - Banging Banana Mug Cake

 - Protein Baked Oats

 - Gluten Free Banana Bread